williamalonso/api-service-hub/README.md

 - You can make login;
 - After logging, you can access admin panel;
 - The logged user can make a CRUD about services demands;
-- The user can't access admin panel without logging in;
+- The admin panel routes are protected with middleware;

 ---